-PrognomIQ constitutes a related party and as of December 31, 2020, the Company recorded \$0.1 million in other receivables, related parties on the consolidated balance sheet representing amounts due for general transition services and support provided.
+PrognomIQ constitutes a related party and, as of December 31, 2021 and 2020, the Company recorded \$1.3 million and \$0.1 million in related party receivables, respectively, on the consolidated balance sheets representing amounts due from product sales and services and for general transition services and support provided.
+Revenue received from PrognomIQ is recorded as related party revenue on the consolidated statements of operations and comprehensive loss and is comprised of the sale of instruments and consumables, and services performed.